imarsman/jpath/README.md

-# yamlpath
+# jsonpath

-CLI using JSONPath with YAML
+CLI using JSONPath with YAML.
+The plan is to convert JSON to yaml then apply.